-- a) The executive managers within the organisation who have responsibility for the development and maintenance of the internal control framework and who provide assurance on systems within regular Senior Management Team meetings; - b) Internal monitoring of control systems by staff against SPFM requirements; - c) The work of the internal auditors, who submit regular reports to the Audit and Risk Committee which include the Head of Internal Audit's independent and objective opinion on the adequacy and effectiveness of our systems of internal control together with recommendations for improvement; and - d) Comments made by the external auditors in their management letter and other reports.
+- a) the executive managers within the organisation who have responsibility for the development and maintenance of the internal control framework and who provide assurance on systems within regular Senior Management Team meetings; - b) internal monitoring of control systems by staff against SPFM requirements; - c) the work of the internal auditors, who submit regular reports to the Audit and Risk Committee which include the Head of Internal Audit's independent and objective opinion on the adequacy and effectiveness of our systems of internal control together with recommendations for improvement; - d) comments made by the external auditors in their management letter and other reports.

-I am supported by a Corporate Services Director, who in turn is supported by the Corporate Services staff group, and provides senior management leadership on the financial management, internal controls and governance arrangements.
-I take assurance from the effectiveness of internal control systems, financial management and planning processes, and risk management from the assurances received from the Corporate Services Director.
+I am supported by a Director of Corporate Services and Deputy Chief Executive, who in turn is supported by the Corporate Services staff group, and provides senior management leadership on the financial management, internal controls and governance arrangements.
+I take assurance from the effectiveness of internal control systems, financial management and planning processes, and risk management from the assurances received from the Director of Corporate Services and Deputy Chief Executive.

 I have also been advised on the effectiveness of the system of internal control by the Board and its Audit and Risk Committee.
 Appropriate action is taken against any weaknesses identified and to ensure continuous improvement of our systems.

-The internal auditor's annual report for 2020/21 states that, [based on the work undertaken over the course of the year, and in the context of materiality, the Park Authority's internal control processes provides reasonable, but not absolute assurance that the related risk management, control and governance objectives were achieved in the period under review, in all areas except business continuity where further work is required - to be updated on receipt and approval of internal audit annual report].
+The internal auditor's annual report for 2021/22 states that, ["....".
+Action is underway on implementing improvements required to mitigate these high risk areas identified by internal audit and as such I also take assurance on the adequacy and effectiveness of the Authority's internal controls from the independent internal auditor's report for the year.]

+Version

+0.1 5 May DFC initial draft0.2 5 May D Ralph comment amendments